forieux/qmm/docs/background.rst

 where :math:`H` is a low-pass forward model, :math:`V` a regularization operator that approximate object gradient (kind of high-pass filter) and :math:`\Psi` an edge preserving function like Huber.
-The above criterion is obtained with :math:`k \in \{1, 2\}`, :math:`\Psi_1(\cdot) = \|\cdot\|_2^2`, :math:`V_1 = H`, :math:`\omega_1 = y`, and :math:`\omega_2 = 0`.
+The above objective is obtained with :math:`k \in \{1, 2\}`, :math:`\Psi_1(\cdot) = \|\cdot\|_2^2`, :math:`V_1 = H`, :math:`\omega_1 = y`, and :math:`\omega_2 = 0`.